kallaway/100-days-of-code/r1-log.md

 Today's Progress: Finished Microsoft course and also started watching lynda course about Database Foundations: Core Concepts.
 Also, took a test about object oriented programming and databases.
 Learned about databases, SQL, Microsoft SQL, Database Management System (DMS),Flat file databases, hierarchical databases, relational databases, sql server management and much more..
 And, I reviewed my code about green screen algorithm.

-Feelings: Feeling headache and a little confused about what to study, I think I need to learn algorithms and related javascript, but I want to take software development fundamentals certicate, too.
+Feelings: Feeling headache and a little confused about what to study, I think I need to learn algorithms and related javascript, but I want to take software development fundamentals certificate, too.
 Already finished some parts; but I checked out the book and it's covering a lot.
 Lynda has courses ; but they are explained in python not C#.
 I don't know how I can study both JavaScript, C# and SQL.

 Day 64: February 05, 2020